dswd/zvault/docs/man/zvault-check.1.md

 The repository, backup, of subtree given by `PATH` must be in the format `[repository][::backup_name[::subtree]]` as described in _zvault(1)_.
-If `PATH` is omitted, the default repository location is used instead.

 The command will perform the following checks in order:
 - Bundle integrity